 The attempts referenced by Smith do not turn their backs on the here and now.
 Each effort, in its own way, embedded gestures of self-realization in current events and social publics.
 Building upon this, each exploration served as antidote to a pervasive hopelessness perceived in American society.
 This defiantly aspirational energy drives the exhibition.
 As an idiom, “give it or leave it,”mutates the coercive attitude behind,”take it or leave it.”
 Smith’s recast proposes a liberating rule for a better world—creating, offering, and gifting, regardless of a gesture’s recognition, acceptance, or rejection.
 In this refusal to summon a reaction, one surrenders to possibilities of generosity, hospitality, and a collective destiny.
 Give It or Leave It calls to the self, refusing to issue an ultimatum that demands another’s response.

 Support for Cauleen Smith: Give It or Leave It has been provided by the Ellsworth Kelly Award.
+The Ellsworth Kelly Award made possible by The Ellsworth Kelly Foundation and the Foundation for Contemporary Arts.
 Additional support has been provided by B. Z. & Michael Schwartz, Meredith & Bryan Verona, and Susan Weiler.